popomore/ibump/README.md

 # spm-bump

-> change version, create tag, publish to npm
+> bump version, create tag and publish to npm

 -----